Three things we dive into in this episode:

 Why money is an emotionally supercharged resource.

-Find balance in your finances and learn how to make your money and money mindset work for you.
+Finding balance in your finances and learning how to make your money and money mindset work for you.

 Release restrictive dieting, break free from body shame, & create habits that help you live fully!
 Sign up for Caitie’s nutrition coaching program and community, Whole, Full, and Alive, and get a FREE 20 Minute Discovery Call!

 You can also join Meera’s two-week program, Investing Unlocked, where you can learn investment basics — minus the jargon and artificial complexity!

 Book a free 15-minute money consultation with Meera here!

 Meera is a certified financial planner and the founder of Life.Money.Balance.

 She aims to remove the negative connotation of money and help people feel empowered around their finances.